Steff-C/sql-challenge/README.md

 SQL Homework

 MODELING
-  - CreateD a relational model database schema from Column headers and data types attained and observed in the homework CSV files.
+  - Created a relational model database schema from Column headers and data types attained and observed in the homework CSV files.

 DATA ENGINEERING
   - IncludeD all details and properties in schema; data types, primary keys, foreign keys, and other constraints.